nicol-777/FoodHygieneApp/docs/implementation.md

 ## Bristol Open Data API
-TODO: Document each query to Bristol Open Data

 Our web application uses the Bristol Open Data API to retrieve information about food hygiene ratings in Bristol.

 The main query retrieves a list of food businesses along with their hygiene ratings, allowing the application to populate the map with markers representing each business and its current rating.
 This gives users a complete overview of all the available data.